beeker1121/songhunt/README.md

-# Song Hunter
+# Song Hunt

-Song Hunter is a site for finding the best music daily curated by the community.
+Song Hunt is a website for finding the best music daily, curated by the online community.

 ## Project Details